This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Oil

-I prefer to use peanut oil for frying chicken, as it's healthier and gives the chicken a lovely golden brown crust.
+I prefer peanut oil for frying chicken, as it's healthier and gives the chicken a lovely golden brown crust.

 Seasonings